fhir-fi/finnish-base-profiles/input/pagecontent/index.md

 ### EskoSystems

 The [Esko APTJ](https://eskosystems.fi/tuoteperhe/integraatiot/) by Esko Systems is also one of the prominent Finnish electronic health record systems.
-It ses several FHIR APIs internally, and offers a SMART App Launch method to interact with third party systems.
+It uses several FHIR APIs internally, and offers a SMART App Launch method to interact with third party systems.

 ### Learn more